Tyriol/Tyriol/README.md

 🏢 I'm an ex-Agile Coach and Scrum Master, but that doesn't mean I've lost the skills those roles taught me and still use them all the time.

-🌱 I’m following my passion, learning to code, building exiting apps and really stretching my brain with problem solving and continuous learning.
+🌱 I’m following my passion, learning to code, building exciting apps and really stretching my brain with problem solving and continuous learning.

 📖 I've recently completed the <a href="https://schoolofcode.co.uk/">School of Code</a> bootcamp which has helped me discover an affinity for full-stack development, though my current strengths reside largely in Front-end and Back-end Development.
 I love seeing an app develop from the ground up, and having a hand in all aspects of it so I can learn more!